loopbackio/loopback-next/packages/metadata/README.md

 Typescript
 [applies decorators in reverse order](https://www.typescriptlang.org/docs/handbook/decorators.html) per class, from the parent down.
-The metadata array resurned by `getOwnMetadata` will be in this order:
+The metadata array returned by `getOwnMetadata` will be in this order:

 ```ts